Adijav/WebApp/README.md

 # Web App
-Skeleton to build AngularJS applications
+A Skeleton to build AngularJS applications